djhohnstein/SharpChromium/README.md

 Note: All cookies returned are in JSON format.
 If you have the extension "EditThisCookie" installed, you can simply copy and paste into the "Import" seciton of this browser addon to ride the extraction session.

+## Advantages

+This rewrite has several advantages to previous implementations, which include:

+- No Type compilation or reflection required
+- .NET 2.0 compliant, so it can run across all Winodws platforms
+- Cookies are displayed in JSON format, for easy importing into EditThisCookie.
+- No downloading SQLite assemblies from remote resources.

 ## Usage

 ```